Romeo Miller: Acting career

 In 2001, Miller began his acting career with a cameo appearance in the Walt Disney Pictures' film Max Keeble's Big Move.
-In 2003, he co-starred with Jessica Alba, Mekhi Phifer and Zachary Isaiah Williams in the dance film Honey.
+In 2003, he co-starred with Jessica Alba, Mekhi Phifer, and Zachary Isaiah Williams in the dance film Honey.
 In this film, his supporting character was Benny, a young boy looking for a break.
-In 2003, he voiced himself on an episode of the animated series, Static Shock, to which he had performed the theme song.
+In 2003, he voiced himself in "Romeo in the Mix", an episode of the animated series Static Shock, and additionally performed the series' third theme song.
 He starred in another film with Zachary Isaiah Williams, God's Gift, which was released in 2006.
 He went on to co-star with his father in a film called Uncle P in 2007.
 His next project in 2007, was a film called ASL in which he starred as himself, alongside Forrest Lipton and Zachary Isaiah Williams who played the young Romeo; Williams had previously co-starred with Romeo in two films and Nickelodeon's Romeo!.
 Miller also made a cameo appearance in Ned's Declassified School Survival Guide as a rapping coach.
 He guest-starred as a rapper accused of murder in the 2010 CBS series The Defenders and acted in Jumping the Broom, released in May 2011.
 In 2011, he also starred in TV commercials for McDonald's and ICDC College.
 In 2012, Miller starred in Tyler Perry's film "Madea's Witness Protection".
 He played as Jake, a young man who is trying to get his money back from a ponzi scheme for his father's church and his retirement.
 In 2012, he participated in Fox's dating game show The Choice.
 He was a special guest star on the Nick News with Linda Ellerbee episode If Only I Were An Only Child: The Top 10 Annoying Things My Siblings Do which aired on Nickelodeon on May 13, 2013, on which Romeo (among others) talked about annoying things his siblings did, one of which was his brother taking shoes that Romeo was planning to wear, so he could show them to a girl he liked.

 From 2013 to 2014, Miller appeared in additional advertisements for ICDC College.
-He was cast in the 2017 feature film Never Heard, also starring his father, Master P. In February 2022, it was announced Miller had landed a role in the Lifetime movie, Wrath : A Seven Deadly Sins Story, which aired on April 16.
+He was cast in the 2017 feature film Never Heard, also starring his father, Master P. In February 2022, it was announced Miller had landed a role in the Lifetime film Wrath: A Seven Deadly Sins Story, which aired on April 16.
 In December 2022, he starred in the holiday themed BET+ film, A Miracle Before Christmas.